 - 5.55.
 The licensing authority will determine applications for a premises licence in accordance with the Gambling Act 2005 and associated regulations, as well as any relevant mandatory conditions (i.e. those that must be included) and/or default conditions (which the licensing authority may exclude and/or substitute with alternatives in appropriate circumstances). - 5.56.
-The licensing authority may also impose, or seek to impose, such other conditions as may be appropriate, where entitled to do so.
+The licensing authority may also impose, or seek to impose, such other conditions, where it is entitled to do so, where it is necessary in accordance with the licensing objectives, codes of practice, guidance and policies, and / or deals with relevant representations.
 Such conditions may apply in relation to premises generally or in relation to a specified part of the premises. - 5.57.
-Given the above, the licensing authority will not usually turn down an application for a premises licence where relevant representations can be dealt with through the use of conditions attached to the licence; but is not obliged to grant such a licence.
+Given the above, the licensing authority will not usually turn down an application for a premises licence where they are satisfied that relevant representations can be dealt with through the use of conditions attached to the licence.